Abdelhak-Achour/discord-bot-tnt-guardian/README.md

 # The_TNT_Guardian Discord Bot
-A simple discord bot that helps you manage a discord server
+An under-development, simple discord bot that helps you manage a discord server
 ## Contents

 * [Requirements](#requirements)